 Artur Adib, PhD

 Artur founded Biocogniv after a dual career in academic research and software engineering.
-A former faculty member at the National Institutes of Health with over 20 peer-reviewed scientific publications, Artur was an early team member and VP of Software at eVTOL aircraft startup Beta Technologies (zero to $1.4B in <4 years), was a software engineer at Twitter before its IPO, and presently leads the vision and AI at Biocogniv.
+A former faculty member at the National Institutes of Health with 20+ scientific publications, he was the first software engineer and VP of Software at the Amazon-backed electric aircraft startup Beta Technologies (zero to $1.4B in <4 years), pre-IPO software engineer at Twitter, and principal software engineer at Magic Leap.

 An executive with corporate development, sales, and team leadership experience across multiple technology startups, Jabez was the first sales executive at LoopNet Inc (IPO), VP of Corporate Development at MyWebGrocer (acq), and VP of Sales at EpikOne (acq).